BMccorm/README-Generator/README.md

 ## Usage

 Once the project is running in terminal, follow the prompts for each question.
-The information will be automatically formatted and saved in a README file when completed. <br>
+The information will be automatically formatted and saved in a README file when completed. <br><br>
 ![CLI README App Demo](utils/app_demo.gif)

 ## Commonly Asked Questions